-Subscription types can be shown as form fields to allow contacts to opt into specific subscription types so they will not be opted into everything – just what they select.
+Subscription types can be shown as form fields to allow contacts to opt into specific subscription types so they will not opt into everything – just what they select.

-You can easily add a section for establishing lawful basis on your HubSpot forms.
-When you edit a form, there will be a section for ‘marketing consent’ and a series of dropdowns which you can select and fill in.
+You can easily add a section for establishing a lawful basis on your HubSpot forms.
+When you edit a form, there will be a section for ‘marketing consent’ and a series of dropdowns that you can select and fill in.